ahmad-abdelbaset/Bellabeat---Data-Analysis-Case-Study/README.md

 ### 1. Ask

 **1.1	What is the problem we are trying to solve?**
-	The problem we are trying to solve is understanding how users interact with their smart devices to identify patterns and trends that can help Bellabeat optimize its marketing strategy and unlock new growth opportunities.
+	<br/>The problem we are trying to solve is understanding how users interact with their smart devices to identify patterns and trends that can help Bellabeat optimize its marketing strategy and unlock new growth opportunities.

 **1.2	How can we drive business decisions?**
-	By analyzing smart device usage data, we can identify key insights and trends that inform Bellabeat on user behavior.
+	<br/>By analyzing smart device usage data, we can identify key insights and trends that inform Bellabeat on user behavior.
 These insights can guide decisions on targeted advertising, product development, and marketing campaigns across various channels such as radio, TV, print, billboards, and social media platforms like Google Search, Instagram, Facebook, and Twitter.

 ### 2. Prepare and Clean